jdm012/Bandgap_Model/README.md

-# Bg_Model: Bandgap Prediction for Solid-State Materials
+# Bandgap_Model: Bandgap Prediction for Solid-State Materials

-Bg_Model is a Patolli-based framework for predicting bandgaps in crystalline (solid-state) materials and for exploring AI-driven approaches to accelerate materials discovery.
+Bandgapg_Model is a Patolli-based framework for predicting bandgaps in crystalline (solid-state) materials and for exploring AI-driven approaches to accelerate materials discovery.
 It combines classical machine learning and deep learning methods with extensive feature engineering and analysis, providing a versatile platform for predictive experimentation in materials science.